pjo13/cs1666_organization/teams/Team_A_Goals.md

 	* Simulated accurate ricochet of bullets in the cave.
 	* Accurately create a 2d flight simulation for the player.
 	* (maybe) include effects that incoming rockets, bullets, and planes will have on the player.
-	* Simulate a gravity effect on all flight objects.

 * Random level generation
 	* Create a mapping system that allows for switching between cave and open air